 I purchase generic ball bearings from the typical places (Amazon, eBay, AliExpress, etc.) for around US\$5-10 in lots of 10.
 Open bearings without seals or shields would be best, but they are difficult to find.
 Rubber sealed bearings (623RS) are an acceptable solution because the seals are easy to remove using a small pin.
 The thick factory grease needs to be removed for the pendulum support bearings.
 This requires removing the seals and soaking the bearings in solvent.
 Brush out or use an air gun to remove the remaining gunk.
-Select the best ones for the pendulum support and use the others for the weight shell.
+Select the best ones for the pendulum support and any of the others for the weight shell.
 The weight shell bearings can keep the seals intact if desired.

-The final items are some springs from ball point pens and a few pennies.
+The final items are a few springs from ball point pens.
 One spring is used for the minute hand adjustment and three springs are used in the ratchet.
-The pendulum bob is filled with pennies.
-Washers or other small weights will work just as well since the pendulum bob weight is not critical.